 I am a mama, yogini; birth attendant; holistic somatic pelvic floor practitioner and the founder of mamashanti - womanly yoga.

-Moving and breathing since 2005 for peaceful pregnancy; positive birth; nourished postpartum; inspired parenting and life-long pelvic floor integrity.
+Moving and breathing with hundreds of women since 2005 for enhanced fertility; peaceful pregnancy; positive birth; nourished postpartum; inspired parenting; healthful and vital menopause and through it all - lifelong pelvic floor integrity.

 Workshops, online courses and private sessions.

 Daylesford :: Melbourne :: Online